 - Unexpected faults or other geologic problems that crop up during drilling and ruin the prospect

-- Discovering that the hole is being drilled in the wrong place after drilling begins (a very bad thing that has actually happened!)
+- Discovering that the hole is being drilled in the wrong place after drilling begins (a very bad thing that has actually happened more than once!)

 Once the new location is defined, and the geologist is satisfied the prospect is a good one, the work is just beginning.
-He has a large amount of rough data available in the form of work maps, that he used to satisfy himself of the feasibility.
-Now, he must condense this large data mass into a set of presentation materials that can be shown to non-geologists.
+He has a large amount of rough data available in the form of work maps and cross-sections, that he used to satisfy himself of the feasibility.
+Now, he must condense this large data mass into a set of presentation materials that can be shown and explained to non-geologists.

-Now the geologist must step into a role that is often uncomfortable for him … selling his prospect.
-It may be uncomfortable because geologists are scientists, with scientific backgrounds and schooling.
+Now the geologist must step into a role that is often uncomfortable for him…selling his prospect.
+Geologists are scientists, with scientific backgrounds and schooling.
 They are used to talking to other scientists.
-But now the geologist must become a salesman in order to convince people who are not geology experts of the value of the prospect.
+But now the geologist must temporarily become a salesman in order to convince people who are not geology experts of the value of the prospect.
 These people may include managers, bankers, engineers, and oil and gas investors.

 Of course, the geologist wants to see her prospect drilled.
-But she will take great pains to ensure all her data is presented accurately and concisely.
-She is bound by her own integrity, the integrity of any professional group she is a member of, and the integrity of her profession.
+She will use all of her ability to present it in the best light.
+There is a lot of room for interpretation with any prospect (that’s what makes it fun).
+There is a lot of art in any map.
+But, she will take great pains to ensure all her data is presented accurately and concisely.
+She is bound by her own integrity, the integrity of her professional group, and the integrity of her profession.